ChairmanNetero/COMP472_Project/README.md

 # COMP472_Project

 ## Content
+- ExpectationsOfOriginality
-- ExpectationsOfOriginality :: Contains the Expectations of Originality files
+: Contains the Expectations of Originality files
+- dataset.txt
-- dataset.txt :: Containes provenance of our datasets
+: Containes provenance of our datasets
+- SamplesOfDataset
-- SamplesOfDataset :: Contains 25 samples of each facial expression
+: Contains 25 samples of each facial expression
+- Report.pdf
-- Report.pdf :: This is our report
+: This is our report
+- Python
+: Folder containing our python scripts used

 ## Python Scripts
 ### Data Cleaning/Formatting